niplav/site/eccentric.md

 of fresh snow (to minimize the chance of stones in snowballs).
 People are encouraged to bring protective gear to allow for rougher fighting.
 If one is to allow for physical encounters, one'd need to group by fitness/size.
-* __Buy a small island__: Since other billionaires are now [unable](https://qz.com/sam-bankman-fried-ftx-nauru-court-case-money-laundering-1850662899)
+* __Buy a small island nation__: Since other billionaires are now [unable](https://qz.com/sam-bankman-fried-ftx-nauru-court-case-money-laundering-1850662899)
 or unwilling to buy a small remote island for eccentric trillionaire purposes, this duty now falls on us.
 Owning an island has several advantages, such as being able to provide shelter during some catastrophic events and be a base for organizing other eccentric activities.
 Plus points if the island owned is a nation state, as one could pass ones own laws (within the bounds of international agreements, of course).
 Let's say we e.g. try to buy [Nauru](https://en.wikipedia.org/wiki/Nauru)[^1].
 Nauru's GPD is ~\\$135 mio., which at a discount rate of ~5% has a [net present value](https://en.wikipedia.org/wiki/Net_present_value) of `$\frac{\$135 \text{ mio.}}{0.05}=\$2.7 \text{ bio.}$`,